 Railfuture's annual Awards for Rail User Groups, inaugurated in 2012, aim to recognise and reward local volunteers who come together and work tirelessly to improve their local railway - its stations and services - on behalf of their passengers, efforts which all-too-often would otherwise pass unheralded.
 Newsletters, websites, campaigns, campaigners, new groups, and use of social media - all are in the field for the 'shy and retiring' to be bold and have a go at celebrating success; and yes, self-nomination (except for Best individual RUG Campaigner, for Railfuture members only) is allowed!

 The volunteers may be modest but that cannot be said of their achievements.
-Now entering their seventh year, the RUG Awards have so far celebrated 35 RUGs (including station Friends and a Community Rail Partnership), nine individual campaigners, a Railfuture branch - and, through one RUG, a winning entry in 2014 from among a group of Northumberland schools!
+After their seventh year, the RUG Awards have so far celebrated over 35 RUGs (including station Friends and a Community Rail Partnership), ten individual campaigners, a Railfuture branch, a winning entry from among a group of Northumberland schools, and in 2018 even a couple of heritage operations.

 The year ended with one of last year's winners, Hadley Wood RUG gaining publicity in RAIL magazine through an article by Railfuture's Hon.
 President Christian Wolmar for their successful Treegate campaign, challenging Network Rail's approach to lineside vegetation and resulting in the DfT's Varley Review.
 Read the article here, read the Varley Review here, and read about the 28th November event at Hadley Wood here.